DominikBuchner/apscale/README.md

 The main output of Apscale will be an OTU table and an ESV table, as well as two .fasta files, which can be used for taxonomic assignment.
 For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxonomy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.
 Furthermore, the ESV and OTU tables are compatible with TaxonTableTools (https://github.com/TillMacher/TaxonTableTools), which can be used for DNA metabarcoding specific analyses.

+### TODO
+* add a failsafe when a non-valid primer name is in the settings file / when the settings file is not correctly set up